Overview exhibition in MAMbo, Museum of Modern Art, Bologna, Italy (2025)

 -an introduction and 5 short clips (dimensions of the screens are variable, depending on the given space)

 I saw this movie for the first time as an art student long ago.
 A group of fascists subject 18 young boys and girls to their cruel power for 120 days in a villa, in the puppet state Salò, in the last year of World War 2 in Italy.
 Besides displayed humiliation, torture, and murder, I was immediately struck by how prominent modernist art, especially futuristic painting, was in this film.
 As an art student, I always associated avant-garde and modernist art with positivism and progressive world views.
 Did Pasolini denounce the avant-garde for its collaboration with the fascist regime?
 Or (I don’t think so) did he consider the avant-garde as a victim, abused by these fascist rulers?
+There had been a strong relationship between fascism and this avant-garde movement.
+Filippo Tommaso Marinetti, the foreman of the futurist movement, called himself an ultra-fascist, and Benito Mussolini, the fascist leader, proclaimed that fascism wouldn’t had this form without the futurist movement.
+In this project, I aim to take the dialectic between the politicization of art and the aestheticization of politics, a concept famously articulated by Walter Benjamin, as a point of departure.

 Sonic and Spatial Presence